 - Uncontrolled bleeding or bleeding that lasts 12 hours or longer.

 - Redness or inflammation at the surgical site

 Any of these signs shouldn’t be ignored and must be checked out by your dentist immediately.

-For extraction related queries, or if you simply want to get your teeth checked out, contact us or visit Anoka Dental today.
+For extraction related queries, or if you simply want to get your teeth checked out, contact us or visit MPLS Dental today.